thriveweb/sailinginparadise/content/boatTours/2018-08-31-hen-s-parties.md

   We offer a range of free activities including stand up paddleboards, beach cricket, beach volleyball, beach games or lay back and relax on our floating splash mat.

   Be sure to dress for the occasion, as we always take photos on the day to capture all those precious moments so you can take lots of great memories home.
-Practically all of the photos you will see on our Instagam page are taken by our crew on board actual charters.
+Practically all of the photos and videos you will see on our Instagam page are taken by our crew on board actual charters.

   We are confident that a Gold Coast hen’s party with Sailing In Paradise, is an experience your group will be talking about for years to come!